GalKlo/Life_Expectancy/README.md

 # Urban vs. Rural Population Analysis: Impact on Life Expectancy

 ## Description
 This project investigates the correlation between urbanization and life expectancy across diverse countries and forms part of a broader analysis of global health data aimed at pinpointing regions most in need of support from organizations like the World Health Organization (WHO).

 The goal of the project is to deepen the understanding of global health disparities and uncover insights for evidence-based decision-making in healthcare planning and resource allocation.
-Through thorough analysis, regions requiring aid are pinpointed, while countries with outstanding health outcomes are highlighted, serving as benchmarks for global health advancement.
+Through thorough analysis, regions requiring aid are identified, while countries with outstanding health outcomes are highlighted, serving as benchmarks for global health advancement.

 ## Python Libraries Used
 - Pandas